sachinruhil/twittersent/README.md

     $ python setup.py install

-Get the tokens/keys by registering for [Twitter Api](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens) and fill up the values of the following variable in `client.py` file
+Get the tokens/keys by registering at [Twitter Api](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens) and fill put the values of the following variables in `client.py` file

 ```
 ACCESS_TOKEN_KEY      =    ' '